 When thinking through the perfect dog breed for your family, don't count out the hovawart!
-Calm and loyal--these dogs can be a great addition to a family!
-However, before adopting a Hovawart, familiarize yourself with this breed to help you decide if they're the right fit for your household.
+Calm and loyal, these hard-working dogs can be a great addition to a family.
+This intelligent working dog breed can do it all, with hovawarts commonly working as rescue dogs, therapy dogs, and watchdogs.
+However, before adopting a hovawart, familiarize yourself with this breed to help you decide if they're the right fit for your household.

-With a similar build to the golden retriever, the hovawart is a large-sized dog with a coat that can come in a few different colors.
-The coat color can be black, pale tan or black and tan.
-Their coat is large and long-coated.
-They have floppy drop-ears and a bushy tail.
+With a similar build to the golden retriever, the hovawart is a large-size dog with a coat that can come in a few different colors.
+The coat color can be black, blonde, or black and tan.
+They have a long double coat, deep chest, floppy drop ears, and a bushy tail.

 Hovawart dog training & temperament

 Breed is not a reliable indicator of personality; however, hovies are affectionate, intelligent, and obedient dogs with a superior sense of smell.
 They can be a working companion with a playful streak.
 Whether they are guarding property, looking after livestock, or working through an agility course, these dogs love to work and be active.
 That's why they make great search and rescue dogs, therapy dogs, service dogs, and guard dogs.

 Hovies are not typically aggressive or possessive, but these guard dogs do show fierce loyalty and care for their family, including children, and their pack.
 That's why it's so important to properly socialize them to people and pets from puppyhood.
 These strong-willed working dogs only respond well to positive, reward-based training, so be sure to sign them up for puppy training classes as well.

 Hovawart dog grooming

 These seasonal shedders only need occasional grooming.
 A good brushing of their coat, especially their softer undercoat, twice a week should suffice to remove tangles and dead hair.
 Concentrate on the chest, belly, and legs, where the fur tends to knot.